Both Crucial MX500 and Samsung 860 Evo comes in the Performance SATA SSD Category.

-Below are the actual benchmark score comparison of both these SSDs.
-The tests were done on an a desktop with 8th Generation i5 Processor and 8GB 3200 MHz RAM.
+Below are the actual benchmark scores comparison of both these SSDs.
+The tests were done on a desktop with an 8th Generation i5 Processor and 8GB 3200 MHz RAM.
 The SSDs were 100% empty when the tests were done.
 So, the results may vary when these parameters change.
 However, the differences might not be that higher.

 |Parameter||Crucial MX500 2.5″ (1TB/100% Empty)||Samsung 860 Evo 2.5″ (1TB/100% Empty)|

 |Deep Queue 4K Read||345.2 MB/s||336.4 MB/s|

 The Samsung 860 Evo is a winner when we talk about both sequential Read and Write operations when 100% empty.
 However, the differences are not that huge.
 So, this may not impact your decision a lot.
 But, still, if you go with the results, the Samsung 860 Evo is going way ahead here again.